booch/proposals/2016/splat.markdown

 deeper our love becomes.
 Some areas of Ruby are underutilized outside of the very seasoned.
 Learning one of these corners can open up a whole new world of ideas.
-Let's dive into one corner and learn how we can utilize some basic pattern matching found in other languages.
+Let's dive into one corner and learn how we can utilize some basic pattern matching like that found in other languages.
 You just might change some of your current code.

 Details (outlines, outcomes, intended audience, etc.)
 -------